Probabilistic AutoRegressive Neural Networks for Accurate Long-range Forecasting: Background

-Autoregressive neural network (ARNN), derived from the artificial neural network (ANN), is specifically designed for modeling nonlinear time series data \cite{faraway1998time}.
+Autoregressive neural networks (ARNN), derived from the artificial neural network (ANN), is specifically designed for modeling nonlinear time series data \cite{faraway1998time}.
 The ARNN model comprises a single hidden layer embedded within its input and output layers.
-The ARNN$(p,k)$ model passes $p$ lagged input values from its input layer to the hidden layer comprising of $k$ hidden neurons.
-The value of $k$ is determined using the formula $k=[(p+1)/2]$ as proposed in \cite{hyndman2018forecasting}.
-After being trained by a gradient descent back-propagation approach \cite{rumelhart1985learning}, the final forecast is obtained as a linear combination of its predictors.
+The ARNN$(u,v)$ model passes $u$ lagged input values from its input layer to the hidden layer comprising of $v$ hidden neurons.
+The value of $v$ is determined using the formula $v=\lceil(u+1)/2)\rceil$, where $\lceil\cdot\rceil$ is the ceiling function (also known as least integer function) as proposed in \cite{hyndman2018forecasting, panja2023epicasting}.
+After being trained by a gradient descent back-propagation approach \cite{rumelhart1986learning}, the final forecast is obtained as a linear combination of its predictors.
 The mathematical formulation of the ARNN model is given by: